 Continuous SClk Proposal Colin Whitby-Strevens ST P1394a Houston January 1998 1.
 Summary A significant class of 1394 applications can save costs by operating the link, transaction and application layers within the single clock domain provided by the PHY's SClk.
-Three technical changes are required to permit this:- - 1.
+Two technical changes are required to facilitate this:- - 1.
 Tighten up the duty cycle for SClk - 2.
-The addition of an option to provide a LinkOn event on power-on reset - 3.
 Keep SClk running during a reset of the PHY/Link interface (but not during suspend) We suggest that the costs of these changes is minimal, and worth paying to allow this potential system cost saving for a significant class of applications.
+As an editorial change, we propose using the term suspend instead of disable - in order to be consistent with the terminology used in the Suspend/Resume proposal for the treatment of PHY ports.
+The "suspended" PHY/link interface can be brought out of suspend by actions either by the PHY or by the link.
+The term disable should be reserved for the more dramatic mode (which does not apply here) when a port ignores all external signals.
 The proposal also clarifies how the interface is initialized on power reset.
-2. Proposed changes (c/f PHY/Link interface report 97-079r1) 2.1 SClk specification (Table 5-18) The duty cycle is modified to 47.5%/52.5%.
+This is consistent with the proposal made in the PHYDOGs meeting in Albuquerque.
+2. Proposed changes (c/f PHY/Link interface report 97-079r2) 2.1 SClk specification (Table 5-18) The duty cycle is modified to 47.5%/52.5%.